deromka/aws-session-management/README.md

 Usage:

-# this example shows how to manage the AWSRequestAuth object with the fresh temp credentials
-# these credentials will be automatically refreshed by the AwsSessionManamagement class
+This example shows how to manage the AWSRequestAuth object with the fresh temp credentials These credentials will be automatically refreshed by the AwsSessionManamagement class

 Using the following libraries: